allen-garvey/annuncified/README.md

 #Annuncified

 Annuncified is an Android app that allows you to set custom notification sounds on a per contact basis.
 Annuncified listens for both SMS and MMS messages and plays the user selected ringtone based on who messaged you.
+There is also an option to have texts from non-contacts be set to silent so that you are not bothered by potentially spammy messages.

 ##Dependencies